-1. Remove the head restraint at the seating position where the child restraint system has been installed with the lower anchorages or seatbelt; lift up the head restraint while pressing the release button.
-Store the head restraint in the cargo area.
-Avoid placing the head restraint in the passenger compartment to prevent it from being thrown around in the passenger compartment in a sudden stop or a sharp turn.
+1. Remove the headrest at the seating position where the child restraint system has been installed with the lower anchorages or seatbelt; lift up the headrest while pressing the release button.
+Store the headrest in the cargo area.
+Avoid placing the headrest in the passenger compartment to prevent it from being thrown around in the passenger compartment in a sudden stop or a sharp turn.